 MARR-KETT was born from a sense of adventure, a love of travel, textiles and antiques and a constant hunger for the unusual, exotic and one-of-a-kind.
 With the ethos that our homes should be as unique as we are and be a reflection of ourselves and who we strive to be.
 A beautiful balance between practicality and adoration.

-As a child Sally grew up traveling across the world and would sit with her artist mother and grandmother reading tea leaves, painting and crafting.
+As a child Sally grew up traveling across the world and would sit with her artist mother and grandmother reading tea leaves, painting and creating.
 Her Romany Gypsy roots influencing her childhood and her milliner and tailor great grandparents influencing her future.
 After graduating with a 1st class honours degree in Fashion Design she won a Masters scholarship to the renowned St Martins College in London where she completed her studies in Fashion.
 Her work brought her to Australia in 2008 where she has resided ever since, now settled with her family.